Digital Account Application

 When everything is correct user won’t see any pop-ups

-showing up and the user will get to the next
+the user will get to the next

 page right away.